deeptools/deepTools/README.md

 	$ git clone https://github.com/fidelram/deepTools

-Then go to the deepTools directory, edit the `deepTools.cfg` file and and then run the install script a:
+Then go to the deepTools directory, edit the `deepTools.cfg` file and then run the install script a:

 	$ cd deepTools
 	$ vim config/deepTools.cfg